-UCCA Center for Contemporary Art is China’s leading contemporary art institution.
-Committed to the belief that art can deepen lives and transcend boundaries, UCCA presents a wide range of exhibitions, public programs, and research initiatives to a public of more than one million visitors each year across three locations.
+UCCA Center for Contemporary Art is China’s leading contemporary art institute.
+Committed to the belief that art can deepen lives and transcend boundaries, UCCA presents a wide range of exhibitions, public programs, and research initiatives to a public of over one million visitors each year across four locations.
 UCCA Beijing sits at the heart of the 798 Art District, occupying 10,000 square meters of factory chambers built in 1957 and regenerated in 2019 by OMA.
-UCCA Dune, designed by Open Architecture, lies beneath the sand in the seaside enclave of Aranya in Beidaihe.
+UCCA Dune, designed by Open Architecture, lies beneath the sand in the seaside enclave of Aranya at Beidaihe.
 UCCA Edge, designed by New York-based architecture firm SO – IL, opened in Shanghai in May 2021.
+UCCA Clay, designed by Kengo Kuma and Associates and located in Yixing, Jiangsu Province, which is known as China’s historic “City of Ceramics,” opened in October 2024.

 UCCA was founded as Ullens Center for Contemporary Art by collectors Guy and Myriam Ullens, and opened in 2007.
 In 2017, it transitioned to the stewardship of a dedicated group of new Chinese and international patrons and shareholders.
 Now officially known as UCCA Center for Contemporary Art, it remains committed to its mission of bringing the best in art to a wider audience, drawing China into the global cultural conversation through art.